Shubzz-02/Jacoco2Cobertura/README.md

-# cover2cover
+# Jacoco2Cobertura

-A script for converting JaCoCo XML coverage reports into Cobertura XML coverage reports.
+A Java program for converting JaCoCo XML coverage reports into Cobertura XML coverage reports.

+## Why Jacoco2Cobertura When there is Cover2Cover.py
+----- JAVA

 ## Motivation